-- provide the capital necessary to fund growth, - maintain sufficient flexibility to access capital in many forms, both public and private, and - manage our overall financial structure in a fashion that preserves our investment grade credit ratings.
+- · provide the capital necessary to fund growth, - · maintain sufficient flexibility to access capital in many forms, both public and private, and - manage our overall financial structure in a fashion that preserves our investment grade credit ratings.

-We consider FFO, net operating income, or NOI, portfolio NOI and comparable property NOI (NOI for properties owned and operated in both periods under comparison) to be key measures of operating performance that are not specifically defined by accounting principles generally accepted in the United States, or GAAP.
+We consider FFO and net operating income, or NOI, and portfolio NOI to be key measures of operating performance that are not specifically defined by accounting principles generally accepted in the United States, or GAAP.
 We use these measures internally to evaluate the operating performance of our portfolio and provide a basis for comparison with other real estate companies.
 Reconciliations of these measures to the most comparable GAAP measure are included below in this discussion.